-It is a most common type of benign tumor in women of childbearing age.
-Fibroids grow in and around the wall of uterus which are made of muscle cells or other tissues.
+It is the most common type of benign tumor in women of childbearing age.
+Fibroids grow in and around the wall of the uterus which are made of muscle cells or other tissues.
 We can give you the treatment to slow down the growth of fibroids by medicine or by surgery.

 Hostile Cervical Mucus

 Sometimes cervical mucus is so thick that it resists the sperm to pass through the cervix and into the uterine cavity.